JNK/s3-clone/docs/bucket_create.md

   - Lowercase letters, numbers, and hyphens
   - Cannot be formatted as IP address
   - Cannot start or end with a hyphen
-- If `LocationConstraint` is provided, must be a valid AWS region
+- If `LocationConstraint` is provided, must be a valid region (default: `de-muc-01`, configurable)
 - Only authenticated requests allowed
-- If ACLs or object lock are specified, must have appropriate permissions
+- If ACLs or object lock are specified, must have appropriate permissions (ignored unless feature is built)

 ---